 What Is Merge Purge?

-Merge purge is a data quality process that combines records from multiple source files into a single unified dataset (the merge) and then identifies and removes duplicate, invalid, or suppressed records (the purge).
-The output is a deduplicated master list where each real-world entity, whether a person, household, business, or address, appears exactly once with the most complete and accurate data available across all sources.
+Merge purge is a data quality process that combines records from two or more source files into a single unified dataset (the merge), then identifies and removes duplicate, invalid, and suppressed records (the purge).

 How Is Merge Purge Different from Standard Deduplication?